SubmarinerApp/Submariner/README.md

 * Use updated Core Data features for automatic merging of changes between threads.
   * This should reduce weirdness such as faults appearing where they shouldn't.
 * Refactor cover handling to avoid cross-linked files and avoid writing on reads.
+* Avoid fetching covers in some contexts to avoid slow downloads.
+* Remove more dead data that can't be used in the database.
 * Report progress for slow running operations.

 ### Version 3.3.1